-Note: A Logic Function box can only be configured with actions set in boxes such as 1-button Control, 2-button Control (Enumerated, Numeric, Shutter Control or Dimming Control), Climate Control, Comsuption Monitor or RGB/RGBW.
+Note: A Logic Function box can only be configured with actions set in boxes such as 1button Control, 2-button Control (Enumerated, Numeric, Shutter Control or Dimming Control), Climate Control, Consumption Monitor or RGB/RGBW with a security level equal to or less than the logic function box itself.
 Boxes configured as indicators or actions that are not compatible will not appear in the action selector of the logic function dialog.